longhorn/website/content/docs/1.7.0/deploy/important-notes/index.md

 ```
 From this version, you need to add group id 6 to the security context or run container as root.
 For more information, see [Longhorn PVC ownership and permission](../../nodes-and-volumes/volumes/pvc-ownership-and-permission)

+### Container-Optimized OS Support

+Longhorn currently supports Container-Optimized OS (COS), providing robust and efficient persistent storage solutions for Kubernetes clusters running on COS.
+For more information, see [link](../../advanced-resources/os-distro-specific/container-optimized-os-support/).

+## Resilience

+### RWX Volumes Fast Failover

+RWX Volumes fast failover is introduced in Longhorn v1.7.0 to improve resilience to share-manager pod failures.
+This failover mechanism quickly detects and responds to share-manager pod failures independently of the Kubernetes node failure sequence and timing.
+For details, see [RWX Volume Fast Failover](../../high-availability/rwx-volume-fast-failover).

+> **Note:**  In rare circumstances, it is possible for the failover to become deadlocked.
+This happens if the NFS server pod creation is blocked by a recovery action that is itself blocked by the failover-in-process state.
+If the feature is enabled, and a failover takes more than a minute or two, it is probably stuck in this situation.
+There is an explanation and a workaround in [RWX Volume Fast Failover](../../high-availability/rwx-volume-fast-failover).

+### Support Configurable Timeout for Replica Rebuilding and Snapshot Cloning

+Since Longhorn v1.7.0, configurable timeouts for replica rebuilding and snapshot cloning are supported.
+Prior to v1.7.0, the timeout for replica rebuilding was capped at 24 hours, which could cause failures for large volumes in slow bandwidth environments.
+Now, the timeout is still 24 hours by default but can be adjusted to accommodate different environments.
+More information can be found [Settings Reference](../../references/settings/#long-grpc-timeout).

+## Data Integrity and Reliability

+### Support Periodic and On-Demand Full Backups to Enhance Backup Reliability

+Since Longhorn v1.7.0, periodic and on-demand full backups have been supported to enhance backup reliability.
+Prior to v1.7.0, the initial backup was a full backup, with subsequent backups being incremental.
+If any block became corrupted, all backup revisions relying on that block would also be corrupted.
+To address this issue, Longhorn now supports performing a full backup after every N incremental backups, as well as on-demand full backups.
+This approach decreases the likelihood of backup corruption and enhances the overall reliability of the backup process.
+For more information, see [Recurring Snapshots and Backups](../../snapshots-and-backups/scheduling-backups-and-snapshots/) and [Create a Backup](../../snapshots-and-backups/backup-and-restore/create-a-backup/).

+### High Availability of Backing Images

+To address the single point of failure (SPOF) issue with backing images, high availability for backing images was introduced in Longhorn v1.7.0.
+For more information, please see [Backing Image](../../advanced-resources/backing-image/backing-image/#number-of-copies).

+## Scheduling

+### Auto-Balance Pressured Disks

+In Longhorn v1.7.0, the replica auto-balancing feature was enhanced to address disk space pressure from growing volumes, introducing a new setting, `replica-auto-balance-disk-pressure-percentage`, that allows users to set a threshold for automatic action.
+This update reduces the need for manual intervention by automatically rebalancing replicas during disk pressure and improves performance by enabling faster replica rebuilds using local file copying.
+For more information, see the [setting](../../references/settings#replica-auto-balance-disk-pressure-threshold-) and this [link](https://github.com/longhorn/longhorn/issues/4105).

 ## Networking

 ### Storage Network Support for Read-Write-Many (RWX) Volumes